pixeltris/YgoMaster/Docs/Replays.md

 ## Duel replays

-Replays will auto save into `Data/Replays` for solo mode and PvP room duels.
+Replays will auto save into `Data/Players/XXXXXX/Replays/`.

 Auto saved files are given a numeric name.
 When you reach the save limit it will start deleting auto saved files by their creation date.
 The save limit is defined by `DuelReplaySaveFileLimit` in `Data/Settings.json`.
 Only numeric file names count towards the auto save file limit.